 The fund aims to provide a combination of capital growth and income to deliver a return that is higher than that of the European stockmarket over any five-year period.

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in a value-style portfolio of shares in companies across any sector and of any size that are domiciled, or conducting the major part of their economic activity, in Europe.
+Core investment: At least 80% of the fund is invested in the shares of companies, across any sector and of any size, that are based, or do most of their business, in Europe.

-Other investment: The fund also holds cash or assets that can be turned quickly into cash.
+Other investments: The fund may invest in other funds and cash or assets that can be turned into cash quickly.

 Risks associated with the fund

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.

 The fund can be exposed to different currencies.
 Movements in currency exchange rates may adversely affect the value of your investment.

 The hedging process seeks to minimise, but cannot eliminate, the effect of movements in exchange rates on the performance of the hedged share class.
 Hedging also limits the ability to gain from favourable movements in exchange rates.